-Get Ready for Surgery: Vitamin / Mineral Supplements
+Get Ready for Bariatric Surgery: Vitamin / Mineral Supplements

 Weight loss surgery is a great tool to help you to improve your health and take control of your quality of life.
 The time from the consultation with your surgeon at Barix Clinics to the time of surgery can vary from a few weeks to several months.
 Use this time to prepare for post-surgery life and put healthy habits in place.

 Getting ready for surgery should include vitamin and mineral supplementation.
 Let’s face it; even the healthiest of eaters don’t always choose a diet that includes all of the vitamins and minerals their body needs.
 For that reason, it is in your best interest to supplement before surgery.

 For most, a complete multi-vitamin and mineral supplement is a great place to start.
 It will fill in the gaps that are lacking in your diet.
 There are several options for a pre-surgery multi vitamin.
 You don’t need to spend a lot of money –more expensive doesn’t always mean better.
 Many store brands have supplements that are equivalent to name brands.

 While a multi-vitamin and mineral supplement typically provides a broad range of vitamins and minerals it may not meet all of your needs.
 There are two main reasons for that.
 The first is that not everyone has the same nutritional requirements—consider how different the nutritional needs are between a young female athlete and an inactive elderly male.
 The second reason is pill size—including the recommended amounts of all vitamins and minerals isn’t practical.
 Calcium, for instance, is bulky so most multi-vitamin and mineral supplements only contain a small amount of calcium–not nearly enough for those who don’t eat or drink calcium-rich foods or drinks.